QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

 In CFTs, Bjorken flow in the absence of transverse expansion has a high degree of symmetry that allows for comprehensive studies of hydrodynamization and associated phenomena.
 In particular, the numerical approach pursued in Refs.~\cite{Chesler:2009cy,Chesler:2013lia,Jankowski:2014lna} fully determines the evolution of $\langle T^{\mu \nu} \rangle$ as a function of proper time~$\tau$ upon specifying one positive number (initial energy density $\cal E$) and a single function of the AdS direction~$u$, see \Eq{eq.NBmetric}.
 As a result, it was possible to comprehensively scan over initial states in search of universal behavior.

-If one relaxes these symmetry assumptions and allows for dynamics in the transverse plane~\cite{vanderSchee:2012qj,vanderSchee:2013pia}, the space of initial conditions becomes too big to allow for a comprehensive analysis.
-Therefore one would like to have another guiding principle to arrive at interesting configurations for modeling non-equilibrium evolution of $\langle T^{\mu \nu} \rangle$ in holographic heavy-ion collisions.
-This key idea is to study holographic collisions of localized lumps of matter~\cite{Chesler:2010bi,Grumiller:2008va,Casalderrey-Solana:2013aba,Casalderrey-Solana:2013sxa,Chesler:2015fpa,Chesler:2015wra,Chesler:2015bba,Chesler:2016ceu}.
+If one relaxes these symmetry assumptions and allows for dynamics in the transverse plane~\cite{vanderSchee:2012qj,vanderSchee:2013pia}, the space of initial conditions becomes too large to allow for a comprehensive analysis.
+Therefore, one wants to have another guiding principle to arrive at interesting configurations for modeling non-equilibrium evolution of $\langle T^{\mu \nu} \rangle$ in holographic heavy-ion collisions.
+The key idea is to study holographic collisions of localized lumps of matter~\cite{Chesler:2010bi,Grumiller:2008va,Casalderrey-Solana:2013aba,Casalderrey-Solana:2013sxa,Chesler:2015fpa,Chesler:2015wra,Chesler:2015bba,Chesler:2016ceu}.